- Travel Insurance

-Research highlights that when a package holiday has been booked before the October 31st 2019, and the operator can no longer provide the booked package holiday components as a result of a hard Brexit, the customer would be entitled to a full refund.
+Research highlights that when a package holiday has been booked before the January 31st 2020, and the operator can no longer provide the booked package holiday components as a result of a no-deal Brexit, the customer would be entitled to a full refund.
 This being said, the operator would not be obliged to pay any additional compensation.

 As part of the EU regulations, travellers going on package holidays have some rights under the Package Travel Directive (EU) 2015/2302.
 The UK Government has developed this into a UK law under The Package Travel and Linked Travel Arrangement Regulations 2018.